PCB To Play Its Part In Reducing Carbon Emission - UrduPoint

 Over the course of the next two years, the PCB will benefit from the M2D’s research on bringing down the carbon emission and will adopt recommended practices for the betterment of environment that will help the sport and Pakistan cricket fans at large.

-PCB Management Committee Chairperson Najam Sethi said on Tuesday : "The climate change is a real threat to our existence and it is extremely important that we play a role in create awareness about the need to reduce carbon emission".
+PCB Management Committee Chairperson Mr Najam Sethi: “The climate change is a real threat to our existence and it is extremely important that we play a role in create awareness about the need to reduce carbon emission.

 “Cricket is the most loved and followed sport in the country and we have signed a MoU with Minus2Degrees to use the game’s reach for a cause that will benefit this and the future generations.

-"The PCB has always been a supporter of eco-friendly campaigns and we will support M2D in this cause.
-Together, we can make changes and contribute to our society, making it a habit to use eco-friendly, recycled, and sustainable products to reduce pollution", he added.
+“The PCB has always been a supporter of eco-friendly campaigns and we will support M2D in this cause.
+Together, we can make changes and contribute to our society, making it a habit to use eco-friendly, recycled, and sustainable products to reduce pollution.”